farabiahmed/Project-Samples/Tutorials/CPlusPlus.md

 * When you can not modify the base class to add a virtual function (e.g. because the base class is part of the standard library)
 * When you need access to something that is derived-class specific (e.g. an access function that only exists in the derived class)
 * When adding a virtual function to your base class doesn’t make sense (e.g. there is no appropriate value for the base class to return).
 Using a pure virtual function may be an option here if you don’t need to instantiate the base class.

+### What is `const volatile`?
+const and volatile sound like they refer to the same idea on a variable, but they don't.
+A `const` variable can't be changed by the current code.
+A `volatile` variable may be changed by some outside entity outside the current code.
+It's possible to have a const volatile variable - especially something like a memory mapped register - that gets changed by the computer at a time your program can't predict, but that your code is not allowed to change directly.

 ### Some Keywords
 #### Data Structures